danfuzz/lactoserv/doc/configuration.md

   not specified but `filePath` is, then the type is inferred from the extension on the path.
 If neither `body` nor `filePath` is specified (that is, for an empty body), then this must not be specified either.
+* `cacheControl` &mdash; `cache-control` header definition.
+If present and not `false`, every cacheable response comes with the specified header.
 * `etag` &mdash; ETag-generating options.
 If present and not `false`, the response comes with an `ETag` header.
 See "ETag Configuration" below for details.